emilyhoyland/end-to-end-project-final/README.md

 # Valence

-### NEED TO COMPLETE THE README FILE NOW.
-I GUESS THE PROBLEM WITH HEROKU IS OUR PACKAGE SIZES.
-GIVEN THE FREE VERSION WE DONT HAVE THAT SPACE AVAILABLE.

 ## About

 Valence serves as a tool to decide whether to proceed with a potential investment based on an analysis of positive and negative sentiments for a company’s 100 most recent news headlines.
 Using FLAIR to generate sentiment scores, Valence will provide a daily median sentiment score to confirm if a company is trending positive or negative and advise whether to invest in a stock on a given day using the following rubric:

 >-1 to -.51 = Negative Sentiment: Do not invest

 >-0.5 to 0.5 = Neutral Sentiment: Further sources should be considered before investing

 >0.51 to 1 = Positive Sentiment: Proceed with investment

 Simply enter any stock symbol for the company you would like to analyze and let Valence do the work for you!